🚀 See Middesk in action with an instant, self-guided demo

 Go beyond EINs for KYB with Middesk

-A valid EIN is a key indicator for whether a potential business client or partner is legally operating in the US.
+A valid EIN is a key indicator for whether a potential business client or partner is legally operating in the US, making an EIN search tool a crucial component of your KYB solution.
 But it’s just one of many pieces of information required to verify the identity of a business and its owners.
 That’s not to mention assessing the business for risk factors, even if it turns out to be legitimate.

 Middesk provides all the information your company needs – EIN numbers included – to comply with KYB identity verification and risk assessment requirements for onboarding businesses.
-Contact our sales team to learn more.
+Schedule a demo to learn how we can simplify EIN searches for your company.

 No items found.